-My Two Strengths That Help Me Say "Yes" to Every Task
+Two Strengths That Allow Me Not to Refuse Work.

 - 広報